White House releases plans to vaccinate 28 million 5 to 11-year-olds - NewsBreak

 WASHINGTON (AP) — Children age 5 to 11 will soon be able to get a COVID-19 shot at their pediatrician’s office, local pharmacy and potentially even their school, the White House said Wednesday as it detailed plans for the expected authorization of the Pfizer shot for younger children in a matter of weeks.

-Federal regulators will meet over the next two weeks to weigh the benefits of giving shots to kids, after lengthy studies meant to ensure the safety of the vaccines.NYC requiring vaccine for cops, firefighters, city workers
+Federal regulators will meet over the next two weeks to weigh the benefits of giving shots to kids, after lengthy studies meant to ensure the safety of the vaccines.The latest COVID numbers in the Tri-State

 Within hours of formal approval, expected after the Centers for Disease Control and Prevention advisory meeting scheduled for Nov.
 2-3, doses will begin shipping to providers across the country , along with smaller needles necessary for injecting young kids, and within days will be ready to go into the arms of kids on a wide scale.